The tea glossary

 • Blend

-A blend of different types of teas to create specific and very rich aromas.
-Among the most popular blends, there is English Breakfast tea, which is a blend of black teas (Assam, Ceylon, etc.).
+A blend of different types of tea to create distinctive and rich aromas.
+Among the most popular blends is English Breakfast tea, which is a blend of black teas (Assam, Ceylon, etc.).

 • Buchu

-Buchu is a plant grown only in South Africa, in the Cederberg Mountains north of Cape Town.
-Its aromatic leaves are used in infusion to obtain a tasty and refreshing drink.
+Buchu is a plant grown exclusively in South Africa, in the Cederberg Mountains north of Cape Town.
+Its aromatic leaves are used as an infusion to create a tasty and refreshing drink.

 • Caffeine

-Natural chemical element contained in black, green or white tea, also called theine.
+A natural chemical element found in black, green, or white tea, also called theine.
 Caffeine and theine are actually one and the same molecule.

 • Camellia sinensis var. sinensis

-Also called tea tree, it is one of the most famous and used varieties of tea in the world.
+Also known as the tea plant, it is one of the most well-known and widely used tea varieties in the world.
 It is mainly cultivated and produced in China.

 • Camellia sinensis var. assamica

-This variety of Camellia is native to Assam, a tropical region found in northern India.
-The first Indian tea estate was set up in this city in 1837.
+This variety of Camellia originates from Assam, a tropical region located in northern India.
+The first Indian tea estate was established in this city in 1837.

 • Camellia sinensis var. cambodiensis

-This tea tree originating from Cambodia is a variety widely used for hybridization in order to create new cultivars.
+This tea plant, originally from Cambodia, is a variety widely used for hybridization to create new cultivars.

 • Ceylon